PaulKinlan/paul.kinlan.me/content/2015-07-31-goodbye-jekyll-hello-hugo.markdown

 ---
-slug: goodbye-jekyll-hello-hugo
 date: 2015-07-31
-title: "Goodbye Jekyll, Hello Hugo"
-description: "Ruby frustrations and performance have frustrated me for a long time.
-Experimented with Hugo and ported blog in about 3 hours"
+description: Ruby frustrations and performance have frustrated me for a long time.
+  Experimented with Hugo and ported blog in about 3 hours
 image_header: /images/hellogoodbye.png
+slug: goodbye-jekyll-hello-hugo
+summary: Frustrated with Jekyll's slow build times, especially for larger sites like Web Fundamentals, I explored Hugo as an alternative static site generator.
+While Jekyll served me well initially, the performance issues with Ruby and its templating engine became a major bottleneck.
+Hugo, being written in Go, offered significantly faster build speeds, taking milliseconds compared to Jekyll's seconds/minutes.
+The migration process involved some adjustments, such as adapting to Go's templating language, handling pagination, and addressing inconsistencies in documentation and file naming conventions.
+However, the dramatic performance improvement makes Hugo a compelling option for my personal blog, though migrating Web Fundamentals is a larger undertaking to consider separately.
+tags:
+- jekyll
+- hugo
+- static site generator
+- performance
+- migration
+- blogging
+- go
+- ruby
+- web development
+- templating engine
+- build times
+title: Goodbye Jekyll, Hello Hugo

 ---

 I do like Jekyll.
 It has helped me get back into blogging and I [chose it as the technology](https://github.com/Google/WebFundamentals/)